White Box Penetration Testing: When Do You Need One?

 • Identification – this refers to identifying all the potential functionalities or aspects of the system that the tester wants to test.

-Writing test cases – this part would help the penetration tester to understand what all the possible test cases could be and address what might be an issue, where can vulnerabilities be found, what can the entry points be.
+Writing test cases – this part would help the penetration tester to understand what all the possible test cases could be and address what might be an issue, where can vulnerabilities be found, what the entry points be.

 • Execute Testing – this refers to testing until the penetration tester has covered all the test cases planned.

-Common White Box Techniques
+Examples Of White Box Penetration Testing Techniques

 Some common white box techniques during a penetration testing engagement could be the following: